nemanja997/Angular-app/README.md

 # Angular-app
-Simple application for displaying userr information and posts made with Angular (Verison 6)
+Simple application for displaying user information and posts made with Angular (Verison 6)

 * [JSONPlaceholder](https://jsonplaceholder.typicode.com/) - API used for fetching Users and posts data.